Adams Scandal Exposes Potential Flaws in NYC’s Campaign Finance System

 The restrictions on contractors and bundlers are “full of giant loopholes and inconsistencies that undermine confidence in the fairness of the system,” said Speaker, of Reinvent Albany, to the City Council in June.
 Campaign finance lawyers say those inconsistencies allow campaigns to avoid disclosure, as the Adams campaign allegedly did on numerous occasions.

-Certain employees of major city contractors are barred from donating more than $400 to mayoral political campaigns — a rule that donors to Adams’ campaign violated hundreds of times, according to reporting from The City.
+Certain employees of major city contractors are barred from donating more than $400 to mayoral political campaigns — a rule that donors to Adams’s campaign violated hundreds of times, according to reporting from The City.

 Adams raised money from executives at school bus companies, real estate developers, and lobbyists on the city’s “Doing Business List,” which names people and entities covered by the city contractor rule.